testsigmahq/testsigma-tutorials/src/pages/tutorials/test-cases/web-apps/automate-upload-buttons.md

 5. Create a Test Case and navigate to the application with the help of URL.

-6. Use NLP:  **Upload file testdata using the element element**.
+6. Use NLP:  **Upload file test-data using the element element**.

 ![upload_test_step](https://docs.testsigma.com/images/tutorials/automate-file-upload-cases/upload_test_step.png)

-7. Replace testdata with the file path copied in step 4.
+7. Replace test-data with the file path copied in step 4.

 ![filepath_add](https://docs.testsigma.com/images/tutorials/automate-file-upload-cases/filepath_add.png)